Here's What President-Elect Joe Biden Wants to Include in a Coronavirus Stimulus Bill

 Even so, that wouldn’t happen until after inauguration day on January 20, 2021.
 In the meantime, millions of people could lose unemployment benefits altogether by December 31, 2020 and housing advocates warn about an impending eviction crisis if more relief isn’t made available.

-Senate Majority Leader Mitch McConnell said last week he wants a package passed before the end of the year, but it’s not clear what consensus could be reached by then, especially with a lame duck president.
+Senate Majority Leader Mitch McConnell said last week he wants a package passed before the end of the year, but it’s not clear what consensus could be reached by then.

 With all of those question marks in mind, here are some of the economic policies Biden is advocating for in response to the coronavirus pandemic: